icsme2018sub/replication-package/README.md

 ## Docker image
 We provide also a Dockerfile that can be used to build an image to replicate the results.
 Please note that, since you will create a Ubuntu image, you have to specify `python3` instead of the usual `python` (with is the version 2.7 by default)

+## Metrics Used

+A detailed list of the metrics used in this work is reported at this [link](https://github.com/icsme2018sub/replication-package/blob/master/metrics.md)